sizl/react-calendar/README.md

 https://react-calendar-scheduler.herokuapp.com/

-* Might be slow if the app is asleep *
+\* Might be slow if the app is asleep.
 Please allow heroku app to warm up.